 Centennial Crafted Beer & Eatery

-Conveniently located in the River North neighborhood, a short walk or drive from Level River North, this local gathering spot offers 56 taps with a selection of 36 rotating craft beers as well as a curated wine and spirits list.
+Conveniently located in the River North neighborhood, a short walk or drive from our Level River North location, Centennial Crafted Beer & Eatery is a local gathering spot serving up 56 taps with a selection of 36 rotating craft beers as well as a curated wine and spirits list.
 When ready to pair your brews, have a look at their chef-driven menu which focuses on beer pairings in addition to incorporating beer as part of many of the dishes offered.
-Learn more.

 Beatnik On the River

 This riverfront boho-chic oasis transports you to a time of bohemian freethinkers of the 1950’s.
-Come here for the breathtaking views of the Chicago River but also for the colorful tiles, ethnic daybeds and fringe umbrella style decor that dominates the space.
+Come to Beatnik for the breathtaking views of the Chicago River but also for the colorful tiles, ethnic daybeds and fringe umbrella style decor that dominates the space.
 The menu is worldly and Executive Chef Marcos Campos takes guests on a journey without borders, playing with flavors from places like Spain to South America, Asia and the Middle East.
-Learn more.

 Ken Kee Restaurant

 A two-minute stroll from Level River North you’ll find a rooftop patio inspired by the leisurely style of dining found in coastal towns along the Iberian Peninsula.
-Take in sweeping views of the Chicago skyline while you sip on their line-up of crafted cocktails and nosh on classic Spanish cuisine inspired by seaside diners.
-Be sure to try their bacon-wrapped chorizo stuffed dates and their salt cod brandade – two bar avec fan-favourites.
-Learn more.
+Take in sweeping views of the Chicago skyline while you sip on bar avec's line-up of crafted cocktails and nosh on classic Spanish cuisine inspired by seaside diners.
+Be sure to try their bacon-wrapped chorizo stuffed dates and their salt cod brandade – two bar avec fan-favorites.

 Play & Explore